wgzgithub/VeTra/README.md

 Python package:   rpy2
 <br>R package:   princurve

-The script wokrs on python but it depends on a R package "princurve".
+The script works on python.
-Users should install R 3.6(or higher version) and install "princurve" for your system.
+R 3.6(or higher version) and "princurve" package in R are required.

 # Usage
 ```